Mavvie/mark-processor/README.md

 Usage
 ==============

+Run the executable as follows:

+##mark-processor.exe [-f filename] [-n nunits] [-e exclude] [-i restrict] [-o output]##

+filename: The path to the input CSV file
+nunits: The number of units to include while marking
+exclude: The name of any student(s) that you want to exclude from the output.
+For example, -e tyler would exclude any student whose name that has "tyler" in it.
+restrict: The opposite of exclude...only students whose names match restrict are output.
+Meaning, -i tyler would exclude every student whose name <b>doesn't</b> have "tyler" in it.
+output: The path to the output CSV file (doesn't have to exist, but will overwrite if it does).

 The first 2 columns are the student's last and first name.
 Any following columns will be ignored unless their header is "O.A" A CSV with the following headers: